Welcome Back: Important IT Updates for Faculty and Staff

 Welcome back!
 As the fall semester begins, we’d like to update you with a few notes about CCIT services.

-CCIT upgraded a host of classrooms last year for remote teaching and learning.
-Currently, CCIT provides full audio-visual training and support for over 250 central classrooms throughout campus.
+CCIT provides full audio-visual training and support for over 250 central classrooms throughout campus.
 Central classrooms have a standard set of equipment including a projector with HDMI, microphones and wireless capabilities.
+While some rooms provide only a laptop connection point, many classrooms are equipped with a lectern computer.
 All classrooms are equipped with a camera and microphone that integrates with Zoom or Webex, along with a number of more advanced rooms equipped specifically for distance education courses or for courses with a lecture capture requirement.
 More information is available in our Classroom Technology guides.
 If you have not used the new technology or need a refresher, check out our Classroom Technology checklist.

 TigerOne Mobile ID